 Indicator Indicator Description Verifier FAC 3 7 1 Does the Company and any contractors who provide labour Y, N commit to meeting all applicable regulatory requirements with regard to Freedom of Association and Collective Bargaining?
 FAC 3 7 2 Where workers are represented by a legally recognised Union, Y, N does the Company establish a constructive dialogue with their freely chosen representatives and bargain in good faith with such representatives?
 FAC 3 7 3 Are there effective procedures to confirm workers are allowed to Y, N engage in Union activities without restriction and free from reprisal, intimidation or harassment?
 FAC 3 7 4 Are there effective procedures to confirm management Y, N complies with collective bargaining agreements?
-FAC 3 7 5 Does the Company and any contractors who provide labour Y, N commit to meeting all applicable regulatory and ILO conventions with regard to Freedom of Association?
+FAC 3 7 5 Does the Company have a due diligence process which confirms Y, N that contractors providing labour meet applicable labour regulations with regard to Freedom of Association?